128technology/docs/docs/cli_stats_reference.md

 ## `show stats performance-monitoring peer-path mos`

-MOS value calculated for the 128T peer path. (hundreths of a decimal) (in-memory)
+MOS value calculated for the SSR peer path. (hundreths of a decimal) (in-memory)

 #### Usage